Our client hired us because she was convinced her husband of many, many years was cheating on her with one of his customers.

 All she wanted from us was the so-called “money shot” – that photograph or video footage of the two of them together in a romantic embrace or acting as a couple.

-For us, this was an ‘easy job’.
+For us, this was pretty ‘open and shut’.
+An ‘easy job’.
+A ‘midnight run’, if you will.
 We would put a very small team together, head up to the hotel ahead of their respective arrivals, clock them meeting, secure some footage and head off before anyone was any the wiser.

 We update the client of ‘no action to report’.
 The client immediately calls us up.